Edinburgh: New Town Church: Ministers of Greenside

+In Jan 1974, Greenside Church united with Hopetoun (itself a 1962 union of Guthrie Memorial Church and St James's, Easter Road); and in Jan 1975 united with Abbey Church.

 Edinburgh City Centre Churches Together

-St Andrew's & St George's West is one of three churches which form Together, an ecumenical grouping in the New Town of Edinburgh.
-The others are St John's and St Cuthbert's.
+Edinburgh New Town Church is one of three churches which form Together, an ecumenical grouping in the New Town of Edinburgh.
+The others are St John's (Episcopal) and St Cuthbert's.

+Congregational history

+New Town Church as it is today is the merger of no fewer than four parish churches, six Free Churches and one Relief Church, founded between 1784 and 1891.